Isthmian south east setback: Ex-Gillingham striker helps Chatham chase down Chichester City

 Chichester – Magee, Davidson, Montague, Moore, Cody, Pashley, Haitham, Dunn, Clack, Rowlatt, Prichard (Munt, Bello, Clarke, Weinberger).

+Lewis Rustell grabbed an excellent hat-trick for a rampant Bosham as the Robins emphatically avenged their defeat to the Blues early in the campaign.

+This gave Tony Hancock’s charges a timely boost before a crucial phase of the season comes around with the visit of the league leaders Jarvis Brook and a cup semi-final against Southwater all in the coming weeks.

-In division two of the SCFL Bosham beat Ferring 6-2 – see Chris Hatton’s pictures in the video player at the top of this page.
+Bosham v Ferring – see Chris Hatton’s pictures in the video player at the top of this page.

+On a sunny afternoon at Walton Lane, Bosham took to their task with gusto and after 11 minutes had broken the deadlock thanks to the quality of Oliver Hawkins.
+Rustell was the instigator with a good run and a perfect ball into the path of Hawkins, who buried a first-time effort into the bottom corner past keeper Harry Yates.

+Rustell, Louis Bell and Hawkins all went close to the target but were not able to hit the bullseye.
+But close to the interval the Reds finally doubled their lead.
+It was all Rustell’s own work that gave the Robins the goal.
+A lovely through ball from Joe Boschi set him on his way and after turning defenders inside out, he set his sights and fired low into the bottom corner.